ribeirosaimon/gobooplay/README.md

 }
 ```

-you can add a voucher, but only admin can make vouchers:
+you can create a voucher, but only admin can create vouchers:

 ```
 POST {{localHost}}/shopping-cart/voucher/638e6d177eb899746c627ca3